The 6 Best Sprint Workouts For Beginners

 #1: Sprint Workouts For Beginners: Strides

-This type of sprint training for beginners is the best way to gradually graduate to sprinting at top speed.
 A stride, also known as a “pick up,” is a gradual acceleration and then deceleration of running speed over a short period.
 When you reach your peak speed during a stride, you should just about reach your top speed.

 This way, we work up to the sprint without overdoing it.

-1. Warm-up with 10 minutes of light jogging and dynamic exercises.
+1. Warm up with 10 minutes of light jogging and dynamic exercises.

 2. Run for 30 minutes at an easy, conversational pace.
 Every 5 minutes, add in a 10-second stride.